pechristodoulou/Advanced-Programming/ex0.1/README.md

 * The `spectral-norm` code uses the OpenMP library (note, availability on other systems than Linux is not guaranteed) to enable *multi-threading*, a topic that we will get to later.
 To compile this code, the `-fopenmp` compilation flag is needed (a more specific set of compilation options is specified in the C++ source file, but is useful primarily to produce more optimised code).
 The program takes a single integer argument representing an approximation towards calculating the so-called spectral norm of a matrix (see e.g. [Wikipedia](https://en.wikipedia.org/wiki/Matrix_norm)); set this to e.g. 1000 to see a noticeable difference.
 * The `mandelbrot` code produces a NetPBM graphics output file, but does so by writing it to its standard output.
 One way to redirect the output is to specify

-        time ( ./myexe args > mandelbrot.pbm )
+        time ( ./myexe npix > mandelbrot.pbm )

-(The parentheses here are needed to create a sub-shell; without them, the outputs from the `time` command and from `myexe` would get mixed up.)
+(The parentheses here are needed to create a sub-shell; without them, the outputs from the `time` command and from `myexe` would get mixed up.
+The `npix` integer argument represents the number of pixels to be used for each dimension of the output file; specify this as e.g. 20000.)
 You will also find that compiling this C++ code needs yet different options.
 They are specified in the source code, but are reproduced here (as tested with g++ version 9):

 	g++ -Wall -O3 -ffp-contract=off -fno-expensive-optimizations -march=native -fopenmp -std=c++14 mandelbrot.cc -o mandelbrot.exe